ljubicicrobert/SSIMS-Flow/README.md

 The users can also specify the distance between two frames used for velocity estimation - frame step.
 This is useful in cases where the displacement of tracer particles between consecutive frames is too low (especially when it's in subpixel range).
 Ideally, this displacement is around 4-8 pixels per frame, but higher values are usually better than lower.
 Users can also specify frame pairing mode: sliding window by step size (less data will be used but is faster), or sliding window by 1 frame (more data, slower).

-Finally, frame pairing method can be selected as stepwise, sliding, or reference.
+Finally, frame pairing method can be selected as stepwise, sliding, or reference (explanation and example in the actual dropdown menu).

+> **Note**: There is also a script provided for batch velocity estimation for multiple projects at once called `optical_flow_batch.py`.
+See the script in the `%INSTALATION_FOLDER%\scripts` folder for more information on how to use it.

 ### Post-OF analyses